Lab Policy

 • Can a reader unfamiliar with CS 307 and the specific lab understand why a model is being developed?

-4. Does the methods section reasonably describe the data and methods used?
+7. Does the methods section reasonably describe the data used?

-5. Is a well-formatted visualization included in the data (or results) subsection of the methods section?
-At minimum every graphic should include:
+9. Is a well-formatted exploratory visualization included in the data subsection of the methods section?

 • A title that uses Title Case.

-• A manually labeled x-axis using Title Case and including units if necessary.
+• A manually labeled \(x\)-axis using Title Case, including units if necessary.

-• A manually labeled y-axis using Title Case and including units if necessary.
+• A manually labeled \(y\)-axis using Title Case, including units if necessary.

 • A legend if plotting multiple categories of things.

-6. Does the results section provide a reasonable, probably numeric, summary of the model performance?
+10. Does the results section provide a reasonable summary of the selected model’s performance?

-7. Is a conclusion stated in the discussion section that takes into account the lab scenario?
+12. Is a conclusion stated in the discussion section?

-• Specifically, you must state whether or not you would use the model in practice.
+• Specifically, you must explicitly state whether or not you would use the model in practice.

 • Answer as if you job depends on it.
 In the future, that might be the case!